feluxe/very-hungry-pi/README.md

 More on rsync options can be found here: http://linux.die.net/man/1/rsync

-Now you should be ready to test-run vhpi manually with this command:
+Now you should be ready to test-run vhpi manually like that:
  ```
+ $ cd /opt/very_hungry_pi/
- $ python3 /opt/very_hungry_pi/vhpi.py
+ $ python3 -m vhpi.main
  ```
  If you get an error use the given information to adjust the config/setup.
  You can find the results of each execution in the log files as well (.very_hungry_pi/debug.log and .very_hungry_pi/info.log)